macktron/macktron.github.io/index.markdown

 * The **Greens/EFA** and **The Left** are often located close to each other in the similarity maps, which means they tend to vote in similar ways.
 * The same goes for **S&D** and **Renew Europe**.
 * On the other hand, the **IDG** is usually far from the other groups.
 This shows they vote very differently, which fits with their position as a right-wing, nationalist group.
 * **Non-attached members** (NI) also tend to be far from the rest.
-These members don’t belong to any formal political group and often represent very different or unique national parties, so their voting behavior is harder to group.
+These members don't belong to any formal political group and often represent very different or unique national parties, so their voting behavior is harder to group.
 * From 2005 to 2019, the positions of most groups remain steady.
 But starting in 2020, we see groups beginning to spread apart more.
 In particular, **IDG** and **EPP** move away from each other. **REG** also shifts away from the center.
 This shift happens around the time of the **COVID-19 pandemic**, which brought many new laws and decisions.
 The differences in how groups responded, for example on lockdowns, vaccine strategies, or EU-wide recovery plans, [likely made these divisions stronger](https://ecfr.eu/publication/europes-invisible-divides/)🌐.